littleadam/business_improvement_ML/README.md

 it also considers various business factors for success

-GenAI on AWS is used for the development
+GenAI on AWS is used for the development to get accurate results